 He pushed me away at the last second, and gushed to my mother, “Mary Anne!
 Great to see you!”

 I was confused.
 He was an adult, and I’d been raised to obey adults.
-Children misbehave; adults know best.
+Adults know best.
 Maybe it was my fault.
 What had I done to make him think I wanted that?

 I never told my parents.
 It was by far the biggest secret I’d ever kept from them.
 The idea that it was my fault, in whole or in part, was silencing.
 I didn’t want to talk about it; I wanted to forget it.
 The whole experience was so shameful that I couldn’t imagine voicing it, even if I could find the right words.
 It cost me my best friend, because I didn’t want to go to her home any more; it hurt her feelings too, because I didn’t tell her why.